 Because I am who I am, I have had the usual existential scuffle between the brain squirrels in my head.
 On the one hand I don’t need validation for my artistic merit.
 I act therefore I am an actor, I write therefore I am a writer.
 I am an amazing, creative lump of stardust-sprinkled-meatball.

 But there’s still that little person inside saying be humble, be quiet, be small.
 If you celebrate too loudly, people wil resent your tiny, pathetic achievement and tear you down behind your back.
 Snigger that you think such a little thing matters.
-What an imposter.
+What an impostor.
 Anxiety is sucky.

 But just between you and me and all of social media and the interwebbynet, I am insanely happy and more than a bit excited to finally have an IMDB movie credit.
 I’ll shut up about it now.